-A former professional illustrator and college instructor, Mary Ellen Riell received her art training at the Art Student’s League in New York City, the Fashion Institute of Technology, and Brooklyn College, where she studied with painter Sam Gelber and sculptor Sylvia Stone, before receiving a Master’s degree in art education from the College of Saint Rose in Albany, NY.
+Landscape and figurative artist Mary Ellen Riell received her art training at the Art Student’s League in New York City, the Fashion Institute of Technology, and Brooklyn College, where she studied with painter Sam Gelber and sculptor Sylvia Stone, before receiving a Master’s degree in art education from the College of Saint Rose in Albany, NY.

 Chad Smith prefers a direct yet studied approach to plein air painting.
 It has been said of his work: “Not just ‘a scene’ but a real statement about something, yet not forced or melodramatic.”
 Smith has gallery representation in New York, Colorado, Florida, South Carolina and is collected internationally.